Why Should You Change Your Filter?

-The Environmental Protection Agency lists indoor air pollution as a top 5 environmental health risk and estimates that the air we breathe inside our homes can be up to five times more polluted than the air we breathe outdoors.
-The purpose of having a furnace filter is to reduce the amount of dust and other allergens that can be circulated throughout your home.
-Even if your home gets regularly cleaned, you can still find dust, pollen, pet dander, mold spores and bacteria in your home.
+The Environmental Protection Agency (EPA) lists indoor air pollution as a top 5 environmental health risk and estimates that the air we breathe inside our homes can be up to five times more polluted than the air we breathe outdoors.
+The purpose of having a furnace filter is to reduce the amount of dust and other allergens that are circulated throughout your home.
+Even if your home is regularly cleaned, you can still find dust, pollen, pet dander, mold spores, and bacteria in your home.

 For Your Health

 If your furnace filter is not changed regularly, unhealthy irritants will continue to build up and impact the air quality inside your home.
-As a result, your family’s health may suffer, especially for people who suffer from asthma or allergies.
+As a result, your family’s health may suffer, especially those who have asthma or allergies.
 If your family seems to be getting colds more than usual or is constantly suffering from congestion, a clean furnace filter or whole-home air cleaner may help alleviate the problem.
 If your family suffers from allergies or asthma, consider replacing the standard filter with a whole-home air cleaner.

 How Often Should You Change Your Filter?